intergrals/Catch-of-the-Day/readme.md

 - 24/05/2019: Added animations to order.
 - 24/05/2019: Added PropTypes to all components that require props.
 - 25/05/2019: Added user authentication requirement before they can modify the inventory.
 Included various login methods.
 Added Google, which wasn't part of the tutorial.
+- 25/05/2019: Built app for production.
+Deployed to several websites: Now, Netlify.
+Looked at functionality of eject.

 ## Useful Notes